andreaferretti/cello/README.md

 Cello is a library of succinct data structures, oriented in particular for string searching and other string operations.

+Notice that it is not Unicode-aware: think more of searching large genomic strings or symbolized time series, rather then using it for internationalized text, although I may consider Unicode operations in the future.

 ## Operations

 The most common operations that we implement on various kind of sequence data